SJ-1302/SJ-1302/README.md

 #   About Me

 <p align="center">
-Quant Developer • Trader • AI Engineer • Real-Time Systems Builder
+Quant Developer • Quant Trader • Competitive Programmer • Real-Time Systems Builder
 </p>

 I am a **Computer Science (AI & ML) student at VIT Bhopal** with a strong focus on building **data-driven financial systems**.
 My work lies at the intersection of **quantitative finance, machine learning, and real-time system design**.